HZcohort/DiNetxify/README.md

 ### 1.2 Dummy dataset overview

 A dummy dataset is provided to help you become familiar with the required input format and to run through the full analysis workflow before applying it to your own cohort.
-It simulates a matched‐cohort study of 10 000 exposed individuals and 50 000 matched unexposed individuals, together with their entire follow-up electronic health record (EHR) data.
+It simulates a matched‐cohort study of 10 000 exposed individuals and 50 000 matched unexposed individuals, together with their entire follow-up EHR data.

 **Caution:** All participant characteristics and diagnosis records in this dataset are randomly generated.
 Although the ICD-9 and ICD-10 codes correspond to real‐world classifications, and the analysis may produce apparently significant associations based on that, these results do **not** reflect any true medical findings.